Sign in

 Can we just talk about faux plants?

-• Person thinks fiddle-leaf figs look cool and think, “I’m going to grow a plant for the first time!”
+• A newbie sees the trendy fiddle-leaf fig and decides to grow a plant for the first time.
 (Yay!)

 If you want to learn more, please visit our website artificial greenery in bulk.